 Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
 Please note: Exhibits are entered at 4-H'ers own risk.
 4-H is not responsible for loss or damage to family heirloom items or any items in this division.
-Displays should not be larger than 36 x 48 wide.
+Displays should not be larger than 22" x 28" wide.
+If you need a size waiver because the historical item is larger than 22" x 28" please contact the superintendents for approval.

-Family Heritage Ready4Life Challenge
+Family Heritage Ready4Life Challenge (SF 50199)